-Most centres treat solitary intraductal papillomas with surgical excision, even after benign biopsy, to exclude components of atypia or neoplasia.
-There is however some controversy surrounding this, with some groups suggesting that clinical followup is sufficient if there is no atypia (including ADH) on core biopsy7.
+Most centers treat solitary intraductal papillomas with surgical excision, even after benign biopsy, to exclude components of atypia or neoplasia.
+However, there is some controversy surrounding this, with some groups suggesting that clinical follow-up is sufficient if there is no atypia (including ADH) on core biopsy 7.

 Given the increased risk of malignancy over a woman's lifetime when this lesion is diagnosed, compliance with screening recommendations for such patients is strongly advisable.

 According to a consensus committee of the College of American Pathologists, women with this lesion have a relative risk of 1.5-2 times for developing invasive breast carcinoma in their lifetime.

 The differential includes other solid tumors that can occur in the large ducts, specifically:

 - invasive ductal carcinoma with an in situ component

 - papillary carcinoma of the breast can mimic an intraductal papilloma (particularly on ultrasound)